-When it comes keeping fit having an effective upper body workout is a must.
+When it comes to women’s fitness and keeping fit generally, having an effective upper body workout is a must.
 As a woman you have to be targeting all the vital segments of the body, the upper body being one of those vital segments.
 However, what often happens is an uneven focus on one area, for example if you are someone who favors running or you tend to do a lot of walking, you could end up having a lower half that getting all the attention.
 While it is important for a woman to have strong legs, you will see that an upper body that is also nicely toned will be very rewarding.
 In this guide we will layout some of the best options when you want to get a good upper body workout for women that will surely get you the results you are hoping for.

 As with any sort of workout, be sure that you have taken in some good warm up exercises before you start.
 For these upper body exercises, you can take on some jump rope, jogging or cycling to help get your heart-rate up and your blood circulating well.